walshbr/data-for-the-rest-of-us/pages/week-7-distribution.md

 ## Homework

-* As an individual, come up with three potential data sources to collect and hone into a final project.
-Email to me by 9:00 AM Friday.
-For each of them, share a link and a short description of it.
 * Meet in your groups to discuss your potential project ideas.
 As a group,you will each you will pitch three potential ideas to a group of judges next time.
 This means you will have to select which ideas you will propose.

 And as a preview, your final outcome will entail the following, so you might want to touch on some pieces of this during your presentations.